Table of contents

 Should you add critical illness insurance to your life insurance coverage?
 Or should you keep them separate?
 Do you even need both?
 In this post, we answer these questions and more, helping you in your informed decision-making journey.

-- While life insurance is essential if you have dependents, critical illness insurance is more important for alleviating the financial strain of a serious illness.
+- While life insurance is crucial if you have dependents, critical illness insurance becomes more important if you don't, as it helps alleviate the financial strain of a serious illness.

 - Consolidating both coverages in one policy offers cost savings and streamlines policy management.